Mandalay: Contemporary Mandalay (1948–present)

 After the country gained independence from Britain in 1948, Mandalay continued to be the main cultural, educational and economic hub of Upper Burma.
 Until the early 1990s, most students from Upper Burma went to Mandalay for university education.
 Until 1991, Mandalay University, the University of Medicine, Mandalay and the Defence Services Academy were the only three universities in Upper Burma.
 Only a few other cities had "Degree Colleges" affiliated with Mandalay University that offered a limited number of subjects.
 Today, the city attracts a fraction of students as the military government requires students to attend their local universities in order to reduce concentration of students in one place.

 In November 1959, Mandalay celebrated its centennial with a festival at the foot of Mandalay Hill.
 Special commemorative stamps were issued.

 During Ne Win's isolationist rule (1962–1988), the city's infrastructure deteriorated.
 By the early 1980s, the second largest city of Burma resembled a town with low-rise buildings and dusty streets filled mostly with bicycles.
 In the 1980s, the city was hit by two major fires.
 In May 1981, a fire razed more than 6,000 houses and public buildings, leaving more than 90,000 homeless.
 On 24 March 1984, another fire destroyed 2,700 buildings and made 23,000 people homeless.
 The fire caused US$96 million in property damage.

 Fires continue to plague the city.
 A major fire destroyed Mandalay's second largest market, Yadanabon Market, in February 2008, and another major fire in February 2009 destroyed 320 homes and left over 1600 people homeless.

+On 28 March 2025, a magnitude 7.7 earthquake with an epicenter northwest of the city caused extensive damage.
+The earthquake killed more than 5,300 people across Myanmar including 3,300 deaths in Mandalay and the surrounding townships.
+At least 1,736 people were killed in Mandalay District alone.
+The National Unity Government estimated that 17,637 homes were damaged across the region.
+In Mandalay, major historical sites, such the gates and walls of Mandalay Palace, Mahamuni Buddha Temple, and Shwesayan Pagodas incurred significant damage.